nf-core/atacseq/docs/usage.md

 ```

 ### `--bed12`
 The full path to BED12 file for TSS profile plots.
-If not specified, this will be created from the GTF file.
+This will be created from the GTF file if it isnt specified.
 ```bash
 --bed12 '[path to BED12 file]'
 ```